-Editor’s Note: This clause will provide the scope of the specification.

 The present document defines User Equipment (UE) policies that are used to configure the UE for aircraft-to-Everything (A2X) services in 5G System (5GS) based on the architectural requirements defined in 3GPP TS 23.256 [2].

 The protocol aspects for A2X services in 5G System (5GS) are described in 3GPP TS 24 577 [y].

-Editor’s Note: Direct C2 communication will be added in the scope once stage-2 requirement on direct C2 communication is clarified.